 What Is Witch Hazel?

 Common witch hazel is a deciduous small tree or large shrub reaching up to thirty feet tall and twenty-five feet wide.
 The crooked spreading branches form an irregular, rounded open crown.
 The medium green leaves turn yellow in fall.
 Its fragrant yellow flowers open in fall, and may come to full bloom while the leaves are still on the plant or after they have fallen.
 Witch hazel is grown as a specimen or shrub border plant for its beautiful fall color and fragrant blooms.
 It is hardy in USDA Zones 3-8.

 Witch hazel is native to eastern North America from Canada’s maritime provinces to northern Florida, west to southeastern Minnesota and eastern Texas.
 It is absent from the highest elevations in the Appalachians.
 It often grows as an understory tree along forest streams.

 An interesting theory exists on how witch hazel got its name.
 There is a resemblance that it shares with the hazels of Europe, both in leaf and, to a lesser degree fruit.
 An early use that settlers found for this plant was to help find sources of water, a process called “water witching.”
 A forked branch was used, one that grew with the forks pointing north and south (having had equally felt the pull of the sunlight from dawn until dusk).
 The forks were held in the hands, the stem pointing forward.
 When a water source was discovered, it pulled down the stem end toward the earth, indicating where to dig.
 Whether the name or the activity came first it is difficult to say, as the European hazel provided a similar service.

-Provide a three-iinch layer of mulch to hedge against summer drought stress.
-Natural shape is usually the most desirable, lightly prune in late spring if needed.
+Provide a three-inch layer of mulch to hedge against summer drought stress.